 The storage of chat data also serves the purpose of ensuring the security of our information technology systems.
 This is also our legitimate interest, which is why processing is permitted under Art.
-6 Para.
-1 Book f, GDPR.
+6 paragraph 1 (f) GDPR.
 The legal basis for the processing of the data provided in the chat is also Art.
-6 Para.
-1 Books b and f, GDPR.
+6 paragraph 1 (b) and (f) GDPR.

 3.3 Demo/Price request

 When you register on our website for a free demo or a price request, we reserve the right to contact you by phone or email for technical and commercial questions pursuant to Art.
-6 Para.
-1 Book f, GDPR.
+6 paragraph 1 (f) GDPR.
 Without further contact and business initiation, your personal data will be deleted 12 months after the last contact.

 With your consent, you can subscribe to our newsletter, which we use to keep you informed of our latest attractive offers.
 The promoted goods and services are specified in the declaration of consent.